kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         #pragma omp parallel for default(shared) num_threads(m_num_parallel_vcf_files) reduction(l0_sum_up : combined_histogram)

     Alternately, you can disable using OpenMP by omitting the flag OPENMP=1 during compilation (see below).
-You may lose some performance during loading without OpenMP
+You may lose some performance during loading without OpenMP.
-* If you wish to run any of the executables provided by GenomicsDB, an MPI compiler, library and runtime (we have tested with reasonably new versions of OpenMPI, MPICH and MVAPICH2).
-If you wish to only build the combined TileDB/GenomicsDB library, an MPI compiler is not needed.
-* If you wish to import [[CSV data into TileDB|Importing-CSVs-into-GenomicsDB]], then you need [libcsv](https://sourceforge.net/projects/libcsv/).
-You also need to pass special flags while invoking make (see below).

-    On RedHat based systems, if you have the [EPEL repo](https://fedoraproject.org/wiki/EPEL) installed and enabled, you can install the libcsv packages using yum:

-         #As root
-         yum -y install libcsv libcsv-devel

-* *NOTE*: We use git submodules to pull in the remaining dependencies - you can skip directly to the [[building|Compiling-GenomicsDB#Building]] section if you do not wish to manually fetch and build the following dependencies.
+* *NOTE*: We use git submodules to pull in the remaining mandatory dependencies - you can skip directly to the [[building|Compiling-GenomicsDB#Building]] section if you do not wish to manually fetch and build the following dependencies.
 * TileDB

         git clone https://github.com/Intel-HLS/TileDB.git